AckerlyXu/heima/articles/media-services/media-services-error-codes.md

 ## 400 Bad Request
 The request contains invalid information and is rejected due to one of the following reasons:

 * An unsupported API version is specified.
-For the most current version, see [Setup for Media Services REST API Development](/documentation/articles/media-services-rest-how-to-use/).
+For the most current version, see [Setup for Media Services REST API Development](./media-services-rest-how-to-use.md).
 * The API version of Media Services is not specified.
-For information on how to specify the API version, see [Connecting to Media Services with the Media Services REST API](/documentation/articles/media-services-rest-connect-programmatically/).
+For information on how to specify the API version, see [Connecting to Media Services with the Media Services REST API](./media-services-rest-connect-programmatically.md).

+  > [!NOTE]
-  > [AZURE.NOTE]If you are using the .NET or Java SDKs to connect to Media Services, the API version is specified for you whenever you try and perform some action against Media Services.
+  >If you are using the .NET or Java SDKs to connect to Media Services, the API version is specified for you whenever you try and perform some action against Media Services.

 * An undefined property has been specified.
 The property name is in the error message.
 Only those properties that are members of a given entity can be specified.
 See [Azure Media Services REST API Reference](https://docs.microsoft.com/rest/api/media/operations/azure-media-services-rest-api-reference) for a list of entities and their properties.
 * An invalid property value has been specified.
 The property name is in the error message.
 See the previous link for valid property types and their values.